richtastic/ff/src/3DR/wiki/app.md

 	- drop outliers out [no images needed]

-- DENSE POINTS INIT
-	- all pairwise points accumulated to single file
-		- limit dense points by some corner / range / error limit
-		- limit dense points by image cell grid size [~3x3 = 1/9th resolution]
-			- ie: drop all points within (3/2) pixels away from established points when adding
-	- track points also ?
-	- P3D location & [patch] normal are initialized by a sum across all pairs [calculated linear solution without need of loading view images]
-		- location: using sum of estimated locations * ABS_a * 1/error
-		- normal: using

 - USE OPTIMIZED VIEW GRAPH to break the problem up where possible
 	- prefer lower error pairs
 	- prune repetitive views
 	- ...

-- MAIN SPARSE/DENSE REFINEMENT ITERATION:
-	- load ALL P3D from file
-	- CHOOSE  - prioritize by views with fastest error reduction (how to calculate?)
-		- load 3 views (proj 3D points + BA)
-		- load 2 views (BA) -

-	- include P3D that are relevant to view grouping (in front, inside viewing angle, not facing different direction, not too far??? [what about BG])
-	- iterate on:
-		- adding/dropping 2D points
-		- projecting 3D points not yet visible in views
-		- BUNDLE ADJUST points & views [points might need some lag on their change, as only max 3 views are used to approx. location]
-	- convert new absolute locations into relative w/ least error relating to old locations
-	- new P3D locations/normals & view ABS transforms =
-		(%OLD) x old  + (%NEW) x new
-		- old error = all view error not including pair_i | new error = pair_i
-		- merged points are same as updated points
-		- added points are added ABSOLUTELY
-		- removed points are only entirely removed if 1 (or less) views now reference it
-	- save update P3D file

-	- MIGHT BE THE CASE THAT VIEWS NOT ORIGINALLY PAIRED NOW LIKELY HAVE A PAIR []
-		- keep a lookout for points that might project into view have opportunity to try
-		- or if there are now many 3D points they both share, then add an entry [edge?]
-		-

-- TRIANGULATION:
-	- load ALL P3D from file
-	- triangulate surface
-	- save to triangle file

 - TEXTURING:
 	- load triangles